vadymmarkov/Pitchy/README.md

 ### Config

-With a help of `Config` it's possible to adjust minimum and maximum frequencies that are used for validation in all calculations:
+With a help of `Config` it's possible to adjust minimum and maximum frequencies that are used for validations in all calculations:

 ```swift
 Config.minimumFrequency = 20.0